perezsan/wordstar-linux-spine/README.md

 **unoconv**

-**xmlstarlet**
+**xmlstarlet** ... for reference.odt title updating

-**And a Sublime Text 3 **
+**And a Sublime Text 3**

 **(Somewhat optional)** libreoffice ... used to recalculate word count for pdf generation -- unfortunately hard coded right now, so just install it if you're not fussy (I'll fix it later.)

-**(recommended)** xmlstarlet for reference.odt title updating

 **(recommended)** calibre ... epubs should auto-open in either calibre or xdg-open user default (one of my scripts may set this to pcmanfm, as that is the default under Wordstar Linux Manjaro 19.02

-**(recommended)**  gnome pomodoro ... timer for writing ... firewall enabling is not enabled by default. user would have to have sudo and update /etc/sudoers to run firewall-on and firewall-off as root with nopasswd, then enable gnomepomodoro plugin to run scripts on play/pause/stop.
+**(optional)**  gnome pomodoro ... timer for writing ... firewall enabling is not enabled by default. user would have to have sudo and update /etc/sudoers to run firewall-on and firewall-off as root with nopasswd, then enable gnomepomodoro plugin to run scripts on play/pause/stop.

 **(SIDEBAR)** A full working distro can be downloaded from here: [Wordstar Linux 19.02 Manjaro](https://healingrant.com/heaviside/wordstar-linux/)